Main Character Name Generator Ideas.

 Follow our 5 simple tips for main character name generation.

 The Top Five Tips for Creating a Great Name for Your Main Characters.

 Creating the main character name with the last name ending with the “er” syllable has been seen in many famous fictional main characters’ names.

 What you have to do is just choose any common name and combine it with the last name ending with the ”er” syllable.

 The “er” factor can be used in any main character name generation, no matter what the genre is but just make sure it fits well with the roots of the main character, the ethnic or the religious group to which the character belonging to, and the era of the story timeline.

 Some famous examples where we can see the “er” syllable used

 Harry Potter– Harry Potter, the worldwide most famous fictional character from books to movies.
-Mr. Potter, the wizard kid character created by J. K. Roling earned her billions making her the first billionaire author.
+Mr. Potter, the wizard kid character created by J. K. Rowling earned her billions making her the first billionaire author.